d3fc/d3fc/packages/d3fc-extent/README.md

 <a name="linear_accessors" href="#linear_accessors"></a> *linear*.**accessors**([*accessors*])

 If *accessors* is specified, sets the array of value accessors to the specified array and returns this extent instance.
+Defaults to an identity function (i.e. `d => d`).
 If *accessors* is not specified, returns the current array of value accessors, which defaults `[]`.

 <a name="linear_pad" href="#linear_pad"></a> *linear*.**pad**([*values*])